open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

-The OTel-Arrow exporter and receiver pair are designed to provide equivalent functionality to the core OTLP/gRPC exporter and receiver pair, so that users could easily switch between these components.
+The OTel-Arrow exporter and receiver pair are designed to provide equivalent functionality to the core OTLP/gRPC exporter and receiver pair, so that users can switch between these components.
 OTel-Arrow components were initially derived from these components, and both retain support for OTLP/gRPC requests alongside OTel-Arrow in a combined service.